Force Converter

 - Torque and mechanical design prep (paired with torque converter)

-Historical note: the newton as an SI unit ties directly to Newtonian mechanics, while imperial units like pound-force stem from earlier weight-based systems.
-Modern engineering practice typically uses SI units for analysis and reporting, but conversion remains necessary when working with legacy specifications or supplier data.
+- Historical note: The newton connects directly to Newtonian mechanics while imperial units like lbf originate from earlier weight-based systems; conversions remain necessary when working with legacy data.